-- (c) The parties hereto agree that they will not take any position on any Federal, state, or local Tax Return, or take any other Tax reporting position, that is inconsistent with the treatment of the Merger as a tax-free reorganization, unless otherwise required by a decision by the Tax Court or a judgment, decree, or other order by any court of competent jurisdiction, which has become final and non-appealable, or by applicable state or local income or franchise tax law, provided, however, that this clause (c) will not apply in the event that the Merger is effected as a Reverse Merger pursuant to clause (b) above. - (d) None of the parties hereto shall take or cause to be taken any action which would cause to be untrue (or fail to take or cause not to be taken any action which would cause to be untrue) any of the certifications and representations included in the Representation Letters attached hereto as Exhibit C and Exhibit D.
+(c) The parties hereto agree that they will not take any position on any Federal, state, or local Tax Return, or take any other Tax reporting position, that is inconsistent with the treatment of the Merger as a tax-free reorganization, unless otherwise required by a decision by the Tax Court or a judgment, decree, or other order by any court of competent jurisdiction, which has become final and non-appealable, or by applicable state or local income or franchise tax law, provided, however, that this clause (c) will not apply in the event that the Merger is effected as a Reverse Merger pursuant to clause (b) above.

+(d) None of the parties hereto shall take or cause to be taken any action which would cause to be untrue (or fail to take or cause not to be taken any action which would cause to be untrue) any of the certifications and representations included in the Representation Letters attached hereto as Exhibit C and Exhibit D.

 Section 6.16.
 Conveyance Taxes.
 The Company and Parent shall cooperate in the preparation, execution and filing of all returns, questionnaires, applications or other documents regarding any real property transfer or gains, sales, use, transfer, value added, stock transfer and stamp taxes, any transfer, recording, registration and other fees and any similar Taxes (together with any related interest, penalties or additions to tax, "Conveyance Taxes") which become payable in connection with the transactions contemplated by this Agreement.
-Notwithstanding any provision to the contrary contained in this Agreement, other than Sections 3.4(g) and 3.5 hereof, each of Parent and the Company shall pay, without deduction from any amount payable to holders of Company Shares and without reimbursement from the other party, any such Conveyance Taxes imposed on it by any Governmental Authority (and/or for which its shareholders are primarily liable), which become payable in connection with the transactions contemplated by this Agreement.
+Notwithstanding any provision to the contrary contained in this Agreement, other than Sections 3.4(g) and 3.5 hereof, each of Parent and the Company shall pay, without deduction from any amount payable to holders of Conveyance Taxes imposed on it by any Governmental Authority (and/or for which its shareholders are primarily liable), which become payable in connection with the transactions of conveyance Taxes imposed on it by any Governmental Authority (and/or for which its shareholders are primarily liable), which become payable in connection with the transactions with the transactions contemplated by this Agreement.